Posts tagged ‘game design’

 Better is a prop that does a specific thing: A sword that glows when goblins are near, a staff that casts cure light wounds, a sword that bursts into flames.
 Now you have a prop that does a thing, and the player’s options just increased by one (and a very visible option, too).

-Sometimes, doing a thing can put extra work on a DM, though.
-Take an example from Playing D&D with Pornstars: Snakes are Books.
-The one disadvantage to this prop is that whenever the players read a snake, they look at the DM and ask “what does it say?”
-If you don’t have a random table for book subjects, that can be a lot of stuff to think up.
+Sometimes, doing a thing can put extra work on a DM, though. edit.
 There’s a magic spell from Postmodern Magick (the Unknown Armies supplement) that lets you read any book you know of, just by opening any other book.
 It’s pretty cool, as long as you don’t have to sit there inventing books and texts for hours on end to entertain the players.
 But if you have some really awesome random book tables (or a really cool library), this is dope.

 In essence, though, these are props that create more props.
 They get your character access to information, which hopefully leads to some sort of action, because the action is where the game is really at.
 I want to see how the players combine the various props and spells and stuff that they have, and create some sort of plan.
 Especially when it involves props I introduced, and the players use them in some way that totally surprises me.
 And a sword +1 is never going to do that.
 What will?
 Let’s think of some examples…